helmut-hoffer-von-ankershoffen/jetson/README.md

 ## Optional: Cross-build Docker images for Jetson on macOS (wip)

-1) Execute **`make l4t-deploy`** to cross-build Docker image on macOS using buildkit based on official base image from Nvidia and deploy - functionality is identical to `device-query` - see above
+1) Execute **`make l4t-deploy`** to cross-build Docker image on macOS using buildkit based on official base image from NVIDIA and deploy - functionality is identical to `device-query` - see above

 Hints:
 - Have a look at the **custom Skaffold builder for Mac** in `workflow/deploy/l4t/builder.mac` on how this is achieved